evanthegrayt/spoonerize/README.md

-# Welcome to PakJib -- a word game.
+# Welcome to Spoonerise -- a word game for the command-line.
 We've all done it; someone says a phrase, and you flip the first few letters around, and sometimes, it makes an even funnier phrase.
 For example:
 "Tomb Raider" becomes "Romb Taider".